Top Oz Tours offers a great range of Canada tours and experiences. You can browse the options here.

 OK, so this one doesn’t come for the asking, but if it does happen (and there’s a good chance it will), you’ll never forget it.
 Travel in spring for the chance to see mums with their cubs.

 Quebec City is a walled slice of old-world Europe, the likes of which you won’t find anywhere else in North America.
 Wandering the winding cobbled streets and taking in the exquisite period architecture is one of the great joys of visiting this destination.
-Stay at the stunning Fairmont Le Chateau Frontenac.
+Spend at least one night at the regal Fairmont Le Chateau Frontenac.

 This is a familiar story in many ways, although modern-day Canada seems to have reconciled the past with its Indigenous population more successfully than we have back home in Australia.
 The best place to learn about First Nations’ culture is the pre-eminent Canadian Museum of History in capital city Ottawa.